isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2391.md

 ---
-title: MyRetailer Android POS - Package D with Dashboard & Unified Payments
+title: NovaVision Remote Assist Version 1.0 - NovaVision - Remote Assist Solution with Smart Glasses - Package B - 1 Year (4 Units)
-permalink: /productivity-solutions-grant/solutionrepo/solution346
+permalink: /productivity-solutions-grant/solutionrepo/solution2391
 ---

 ### Description

-MyRetailer Android POS is a powerful all in one point-of-sale solution with built in payment modes like Alipay, Wechat Pay, GrabPay, Credit Card payments, Global Blue and others.
-The system is also equipped with efficient and secure retail and inventory control systems in the back office with relevant reports vital to store operations
+NovaVision Remote Assist Solution is a collaborative and knowledge-sharing platform that allows field technicians and experts to connect with each other and collaborate on maintenance, repair, invigilation, and inspection operations via live video, audio powered by Augmented Reality.
+The solution combines VSight Remote Assist cloud-based application and RealWear voice command smart glass to provide a hand-free, collaborative and intuitive solution for Field Service professionals.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedDCSSynthesisRetailerPOSAnnex3CRwef12August2021-_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Engage_Nova_20210215_Desensitised_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria